ProtoRiaan/tls_auto_renew/README.md

 ## TODO

 ### Security
 Research security to confirm its safe to put vaults in a public repo.
+Update automation to pull private inventory repo.
+Fix the templating of the credentials to use a docker container or docker copy instead of ansible template